QED-92/cyber-security/modules/AttackingApplicationsWithFfuf/notes.md

 ffuf -w <WL>:FUZZ -u http://<IP>:<PORT>/FUZZ
 ```

 Some wordlists contain comments at the beginning of the document.
 These comments may clutter the results.
-Utilize the '**-ic**' flag to ignore comments.
+Utilize the '**-ic**' flag to ignore such comments.

 ```
 ffuf -w directory-list-2.3-small.txt:FUZZ -u http://94.237.61.242:8080/FUZZ -ic